CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Commands.md

 Opens your browser with the GitHub bug tracker.

-## Entities
+## Conflict

 Usage:

-`/craftweaker entities`
+`/craftweaker conflict`

-`/ct entities`
+`/ct conflict`

 Description:

-Outputs a list of all the entities in the game to the crafttweaker.log file.
+Outputs a list of all conflicting crafting recipes to the crafttweaker.log file.

 ## Discord